What we manage

-The Parks Services team manage over 30 of the Council's less formal green spaces, including several nature reserves, fishing ponds, most of the relict canal network and some disused railway lines (but not the Trans Pennine Trail - see 'Public Rights Of Way').
+The Parks Services team manage over 30 of our less formal green spaces.
+These include several nature reserves, fishing ponds and most of the relict canal network.
+Also some disused railway lines (but not the Trans Pennine Trail - see 'Public Rights Of Way').

-Most of the borough's other green spaces are not owned by BMBC, even those of high nature conservation value.
-We compile an annual report of the status of all the borough's 88 Local Sites, known as 'Local Wildlife Sites' (previously called 'Natural Heritage Sites') and 'Local Geological Sites' (or ‘RIGS’ – Regionally Important Geological or Geomorphological Sites).
+Most of the borough's other green spaces are not owned by us.
+Even those of high nature conservation value.
+We compile an annual report of the status of all the borough's 88 Local Sites.
+Known as 'Local Wildlife Sites' and 'Local Geological Sites' (or ‘RIGS’ – Regionally Important Geological or Geomorphological Sites).
 Read more about our Local Wildlife Sites.

 The five declared Local Nature Reserves managed by Parks Services are: